rahulrrai/multinomial-logistic-regression/README.md

 # multinomial-logistic-regression
-Multi-class(One Vs All) implementation of logistic regression using numpy
+This repository contains the implementation of multi classes (ONE Vs ALL) logistic regression numpy using jupyter notebook